Drupal 7 End of Life Is Extended to Give Businesses More Time to Shift

 • Faster migration.
 Indeed, the shift from Drupal 7 to the latest version is a complex process requiring significant resources, but D9's migration module makes it much easier (at least for small websites).

-• One-click update to Drupal 10.
+• One-click update to modern Drupal 10.
 As mentioned above, it will be extremely easy and cost-efficient to upgrade to newer versions released in the future.
 Thus, you will be able to update to Drupal 10 hassle-free and without major investments.

 • Improved performance.
 The new version has improved performance compared to Drupal 8 and 7.
 It supports sophisticated caching schemes, the BigPipe core module with lazy loading of selected elements, and API-first architecture.